 Top Twenty-one Textile Books

 I can never get enough books on textiles!
-But if I absolutely had to limit my choices, these are the books I would recommend to others, especially people who are just starting out in the textile world.
+But, out of the books I own, these are the ones I would recommend to others, especially people who are just starting out in the textile world.
+(There are many other excellent books out there that I have not a chance to really read and absorb yet.)
 I have linked all the books to their pages at WorldCat, the world’s largest network of library content and services.
 I have chosen books that are in the areas I’m more familiar with, so I have not included any books on knitting, crocheting, embroidery, basketry, lace-making, and other areas of expertise.